EmmanuelLefevre/Documentations/Tutorials/github_daily_push_automation.md

 ## CONFIGURATION
 ### Create a repository
-Choose an explicit name like "GithubDailyStreakAutomation".
+Choose an explicit name like "DailyPush".

 ⚠️ Set it to public visibility if you use an activity or streak tracking plugin like [GitHub Streak].